The Reawakening Committee continues to meet regularly to ensure a smooth and safe return to campus for students and employees.

 - Have you had close contact with, or cared for someone with a presumed case of, or been diagnosed with, COVID-19 within the last 14 days?
 (Outside of clinical faculty member exemption.)

-- Have you attended a large group gathering of 50 or more people within the last 14 days where other participants were not in masks and that did not allow opportunities for social distancing?
+Have you attended a group gathering of 10 or more people inside or 25 or more people outside within the last 14 days where other participants were not in masks and that did not allow opportunities for social distancing?

 - Are you currently or have you experienced any of the following new symptoms, not attributable to another medical condition: fever, chills, cough, sore throat, difficulty breathing, respiratory illness, fatigue, headache, muscle aches, decreased or loss of smell or taste, nausea, vomiting, diarrhea/diarrheal illness?